dwright37/trope-reports/reports/Llama-2-13b-chat-hf.md

 ---

-### T929: Immigrants enrich society with diverse perspectives.
+### T929: Immigrants’ new perspectives and skills enrich society.

 |Support|
 |---|